Eight years ago I was sitting at home with the remains of a crumbling start-up scattered around my apartment in Saskatoon, Saskatchewan.

 If life were a pinball machine, that singular meeting was the accidental paddle flick that shot me straight into the bonus area where the lights start flashing and the music speeds up and the points quadruple—I just didn’t know it yet.

 That Friday, my team and I went to VendAsta (which still rocked that gnarly camel case) and pitched our company to the 30ish employees who worked there.
 Brendan’s entrepreneurial spidey senses must’ve been tingling, because shortly after we sat down he casually mentioned that they were looking for a new marketing director.
 Before I knew it, I was having lunch at Red Pepper with him, their CMO Jeff Tomlin, and a Polish grizzly bear named Allan Wolinski.

 I somehow managed to convince them to hire me, despite accidentally calling their reputation management product a CRM (a mistake which, in hindsight, was less of a slip-up and more of a prophecy) and started the job soon after.

 When I told my co-founders I was leaving our “media company” for Vendasta, they were cool with it.
 Our business was dead anyway.
 The only question Jackie had, which she must’ve asked at least a dozen times, was: “What does Vendasta do?”
-You could tell she didn’t quite understand the white-label thing, which, again, is hilarious in hindsight as she would not only go on to become Vendasta’s Chief Strategy Officer years later but also my boss.
+You could tell that she didn’t quite understand the whole white-label thing, which, again, is hilarious in hindsight as she would not only go on to become Vendasta’s Chief Strategy Officer years later but also my boss.
 That’s not for a while, though.
 For now, it’s still 2012.